 If you live or work near one such university, you could also print out flyers and post them in crowded buildings.
 Much like Facebook’s job boards, people like seeing companies make an effort to attract their attention.

 LinkedIn allows you to search for keywords associated with the open position.
 The results will show LinkedIn users who included that keyword in their work history or executive summary.
 For example, if the job involves writing ad copy, you could search those terms and see which users mentioned them most frequently in their LinkedIn profiles.

 With LinkedIn Premium, you can use the network’s InMail service to contact people you have not already connected with.
 Candidates will likely respond better to InMail than standard email, primarily because the user can see that you’ve done your research.

 7. Don’t Rule Out Social Networks Without Trying

 Since you don’t have much experience with online job postings, it’s challenging to decide which website or social network has the highest likelihood of success.
 For this reason, you might as well try your luck with each of the most popular options.
-Some of these might not have the best reputations with your industry, but that doesn’t mean you should count them out completely.
+Some of these might not have the best reputations in your industry, but that doesn’t mean you should completely count them out.

 8. Choose Social Networks That Occupy The Most Attention

 New entrepreneurs typically search for young employees.
 Different types of young adults favor various social networks, like Facebook, Instagram, or LinkedIn.
 So, before focusing on one specific network, figure out which one draws the most attention from the kind of individual you have in mind.
 You can then use this network to connect with potential candidates.
 On Instagram, for example, you can send candidates direct messages.